-Starting 2017, VIA Art Fund will annually award a curatorial fellowship grant to foster ambitious curatorial research and enhance VIA’s grantmaking success.
+Since 2017, VIA Art Fund has annually awarded a curatorial fellowship grant to foster ambitious curatorial research and enhance VIA’s grantmaking success.
 The aim of the award is to support visionary curators by providing discretionary funds for exhibition research, travel, and the general development of the curator’s area of inquiry, while also informing VIA’s grantmaking decisions through an engagement with today’s leading curatorial voices.

 VIA is pleased to present the 2018 Curatorial Fellowship grant to Cathleen Chaffee, Chief Curator of the Albright-Knox Art Gallery, Buffalo.
 Chaffee has been a curator with Albright-Knox since 2014, where she has organized seminal exhibitions such as Joe Bradley’s recent mid-career survey, Shade: Clyfford Still/Mark Bradford (2016), and emerging artist Erin Shirreff’s first large-scale American museum exhibition.
 Her most recent exhibition, the first museum survey of the Buffalo-based artist, musician, and filmmaker, Tony Conrad (1940-2016), opened in March 2018 and is currently on view.

 Some areas of Chaffee’s scholarship interests include abstract painting and conceptual art, and engaging directly with emerging to mid-career contemporary artists to realize exhibitions with the intention of moving their artistic practices forward.
 An artnet “Curator on the Rise,” Chaffee has contributed to various publications such as Artforum, Frieze, Contemporary, Mousse, and Manifesta Journal.